-Finally, after a quick bathroom run, we had arrived at the Zoo!
+Finally, after a quick bathroom run, we had arrived at Forest Park Zoo!

 The Zoo hours vary throughout the year.
 On the day we visited, they had opened up at 10 a.m.
 It’s important to check their website for current hours before you plan your trip!

 As I mentioned above, admission to the Zoo is not included with the park entrance fee.
-Currently, admission is $9 for adults, $7 for seniors (62 and older), $6 for children ages 5-12, $3.75 for children ages 1-4, and free for those under age 1.
+Currently (as of 2019), admission is $10 for adults, $7 for seniors and military, $5 for children ages 1-12 and free for those under age 1.

 However, if you do some research, most libraries offer a museum pass for the Forest Park Zoo.
 The library pass will either get you into the Zoo for free or at a reduced cost.
 In Enfield, our library’s museum pass allows for five free admissions into the zoo!
 So, we had our museum pass with us that day!
 Both me and my boy were able to enter for free!